 For example, while descending a big hill on a fixie, you might reach a cadence of over 150 RPM.
 Being forced to ride at an uncomfortably high cadence trains you to maintain a higher cadence when riding a geared bike.
 You’ll also learn how to create more power while riding at a lower cadence while you’re climbing hills.

-Riding a fixed gear bike can also help you develop a more efficient pedal stroke.
+Riding a fixed-gear bike can also help you develop a more efficient pedal stroke.
 Because you can’t coast, you’re forced to learn how to peddle in smooth circles rather than in a choppy up and down motion.
 Your pedaling has to be smooth because the motion of the pedals is constant.
 You can’t pedal hard for a few strokes then let off.
 Having a smooth pedal stroke greatly improves your efficiency.

-Riding a fixed gear bike can help you develop better stamina and a more powerful pedal stroke because you can’t stop pedaling.
+Riding a fixed gear bicycle can help you develop better stamina and a more powerful pedal stroke because you can’t stop pedaling.
 You’ll train yourself to continue pedaling at all times.
 Your leg muscles will develop.

 You’re also forced to pedal through corners while riding a fixie.
 This teaches you better handling skills.
 For example, you’ll learn how to avoid pedal strike.
 This helps you ride faster.

-A fixed gear gives you more control over the rear wheel, which improves traction
+2. A fixed gear gives you more control over the rear wheel, which improves traction

 When riding a fixie, you can precisely control the speed and motion of the rear wheel.
 For example, you can slow the rear wheel down by resisting the rotation of the cranks.
 You can pedal harder to speed the rear wheel up.
 You can even peddle backward to make the rear wheel rotate backward.
 This allows you to precisely control the bike’s speed and motion through the drivetrain.